Citizenship (Nova Roma)

 - Learn everything about Nova Roma and Roman culture.
 Our website contains everything you need to know.
 Read about becoming a citizen.

 - Become familiar with our community.
-There is a mailinglist for people who want to become citizens, the Forum Hospitum, subscribe and post your introduction.
+Join one of our forums and post your introduction.

 - Read about choosing a Roman name.